Beth Yaacov Synagogue (Madrid): 1990-present

 King Juan Carlos I and Queen Sofia visited the synagogue on March 31, 1992, to commemorate the 500th anniversary of the Alhambra Decree.
 The king wore a white yarmulke and prayed for peace with approximately 250 people in an 85-minute ceremony, in what the Los Angeles Times called "a remarkable gesture of reconciliation."

 While Queen Sofia had previously visited the synagogue, the event was the first visit by a Spanish king to a Jewish house of worship in the modern era.
 The Spanish royals were joined by Israeli President Chaim Herzog, Herzog's predecessor Yitzhak Navon, Rabbi Solomon Gaon and other Israeli and Spanish officials.
 Also present were descendants of Abraham Senior and Isaac Abarbanel, who had unsuccessfully petitioned King Ferdinand and Queen Isabella to retract the edict.

 Since 1997, Moshe Bendahan has been the mara d’atra of the Beth Yaacov synagogue, as the Chief Rabbi of Madrid.
 Bendahan's family fled Morocco in 1964, and he began his rabbinic service in Spain in 1986, the same year that Spain and Israel formally established diplomatic relations.

 The Beth Yaacov Synagogue functions as the Jewish community of Madrid's (CJM) main Orthodox synagogue.
 The building houses the CJM's offices, rabbinate, a mikveh, and a history museum.

 As of 2012, the Beit Yaacov synagogue was one of seven synagogues serving the approximately 20,000-strong Jewish community in Madrid.

 In 2021, the Spanish National Police arrested a 68-year-old man for graffitiing a Nazi swastika on one of the protective bollards outside the synagogue.
+In 2025, the Provincial Court of Madrid convicted the man of a hate crime and sentenced him to six months in prison and a €1,000 fine.
+In 2026, the High Court of Justice of Madrid dismissed the defendant’s appeal and upheld the conviction.